-For the year ended 31 December 2021 For the period from 14 September 2020 to 31 December 2020 Net profit (loss) attributable to shareholders (Thousand Baht) 23 (73) Weighted average number of ordinary shares (Thousand Shares) 5,000 5,000 Earnings (loss) per share (Baht per share) 0.005 (0.015)
+2022 2021 Net profit (loss) attributable to shareholders (Thousand Baht) (21,243) 23 Weighted average number of ordinary shares (Thousand Shares) 6,178 5,000 Earnings (loss) per share (Baht per share) (3.438) 0.005

 14. Segment information

 The one main reportable operating segment of the Company is to serving as the trading center for digital assets and providing infrastructure or related systems to support digital assets trading and the single geographical area of its operations is Thailand.
 Segment performance is measured based on operating profit or loss, on a basis consistent with that used to measure operating profit or loss in the financial statements.
 As a result, all of the revenues, operating profits and assets as reflected in these financial statements pertain to the aforementioned reportable operating segment and geographical area.